Kirstin813/L4-Individual-Project/README.md

 ##### Project Aim

 The ultimate aim of this project is to investigate ways to create our own self-driving robot by only using a smartphone's camera and web browser to connect to the robot and perform tasks.
-Our investigation will also look at different frameworks and pre-trained models that are suitted to a web browser on a mobile device and whether these frameworks will be useful for our development when working towards creating a fully self driving car.
+Our investigation will also look at different frameworks and pre-trained models that are suitted to a web browser on a mobile device and whether these frameworks will be useful for our development when working towards creating a fully self-driving car.

 ##### Outline